This vegan Israeli couscous salad recipe makes a wonderfully fresh light lunch or side salad. It’s satisfying, healthy, and filling.

 - red wine vinegar & olive oil – an easy light dressing

-This Israeli couscous recipe is actually a really great meal prep recipe idea as well – this is the perfect sort of thing to take to work.
+This cold pearl couscous salad recipe is actually a really great meal prep recipe idea as well – this is the perfect sort of thing to take to work.

 I found that it lasted fine in the fridge for a few days.